Drup/pl-experiments/Readme.md

 ```
 type ('a : k1, 'b: k2) t : <kind>
 ```
 allows to declare an abstract type `t` with the given parameters and kind.
-See `session.affe` for examples.
+See `sessions.affe` for examples.

 ```
 type ('a : 'k) option : 'k = None of unit | Some of 'a